| Offshore business

 Investing offshore is as safe as walking across the street, if you look in both

-directions first.
 Who discourages investors to go offshore?
 Many

 persons and institutions interested in your ignorance, including: 1) the national